boat shoes

 Camper Runner Four boat shoe

 Fun fact: global footwear brand Camper is headquartered on the small Spanish island of Mallorca, the company’s grandfather having introduced one of the first sewing machines to the island in the 1870s.
 Camper embraced environmentalism long before ‘offsetting’ became a buzzword.
-Hence this orange-soled pair of boat shoes being made from 98 per cent recycled cotton.
+Hence this beige pair of boat shoes being made entirely from recycled cotton.

 Buy Now

 Boat shoe, but make it fashion.
-In the case of Thom Browne’s latest deck-ready slip-on that involved adding a fringe to a traditional grosgrain loop tab at the heel, brogue detailing at the front, and a sole with a unique rope-design.
+In the case of Coach’s latest deck-ready slip-on that involved adding a monogrammed jacquard panel to the vamp, contrast stitching, and a stacked rubber sole.
 Mission accomplished.

 Buy Now